GFiz/wlog/content/posts/auction.md

 ---
+title: "A close look into 1st price / 2nd price auctions"
-date: 2025-03-07
+date: 2023-07-10
+description: "We introduce some basic mechanism design concepts and analyse 1st/2nd price auctions in the symmetric case."
+tags: ["mechanism design"]
+categories: ["technical"]
+searchHidden: false
-draft: true
+draft: false
-title: 'Auction'
 ---

-# A close look into 1st price / 2nd price auctions

 ## The setup